CybercentreCanada/assemblyline-service-frankenstrings/README.md

         - Base64Dump.py's B64 module search for file types of interest (see frankenstrings.py)
     * other file types:
         - Base64Dump.py's B64 module search for file types of interest (see frankenstrings.py)
-        - Unicode, Hex, Ascii-Hex extraction modules (shellcode detect)
+        - Unicode, Hex, Ascii-Hex extraction modules (for possible shellcode and rtf objdata objects)
         - Balbuzard's bbcrack level 1 XOR transform modules.
 Searches for PE files only
         - [DEEP SCAN ONLY] Balbuzard's bbcrack level 1 AND level 2 XOR modules.
 Searches for PE files only